 A couple of days ago, Gianluca Fiorelli published a thoughtful look at the Search Industry in past year, and the year to come at Moz titled SEO and Digital Trends in 2017.
 He included a graphic within that which listed things that he considered important events in the industry, including Google patents that had been granted in 2016.
 He listed patents that I had written about in that graphic, but hadn’t linked to them in the post, so I considered doing so, and mentioned in the comments that I likely would.
 I also wrote a number of posts on the Go Fish Digital Blog, and decided that I would link to some of the Google patents Which I wrote about that were granted in 2016 from there as well.

-Here are the 2016 patents granted to Google that I thought were interesting enough to write about this year, and something about what they do:
+Here are the Google patents granted in 2016 that I thought were interesting enough to write about this year, and something about what those Google patents do:

 Google describes how they might identify and map search suggestions for different entities by looking at properties associated with those entities.

 Google describes how they may use News sites as sources for featured snippets, and use algorithms that can create shortened paraphrases to generate answers for those featured snippets.

-This points to the possibility that someone might see an entity on a webpage, be be given an option to interact with that entity, such as being able to make a reservation with a restaurant, or being able to get driving directions to a business.
+This points to the possibility that someone might see an entity on a webpage, be given an option to interact with that entity, such as being able to make a reservation with a restaurant or being able to get driving directions to a business.

 A patent that describes how Google used machine learning to better perform customer service for their Adwords system.